OpenRiak/riak_kv/docs/QueryAPI.md

 `to_string ( IN_ID identifier , OUT_ID identifier )`

-- convert an integer back to a string where IN_ID has a integer value, and is mapped after string-conversion to the projected attribute with an OUT_ID identifier.
+- convert an integer back to a string where IN_ID has an integer value, and is mapped after string-conversion to the projected attribute with an OUT_ID identifier.
 If the input value is already a string, the mapping will still occur without the conversion.

 `subtract ( X math_operand , Y math_operand , OUT_ID identifier )`